MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-data-share.md

 ---
 title: Azure CLI references for Azure Data Share | Microsoft Docs
-description: Learn how to use the Azure CLI to manage Azure Data Share.
+description: Find Azure CLI core and extension reference commands to manage Azure Data Share.
 With 65 different commands available, you can work effectively with Data Share from a command line.
 services: data-share
 author: dbradish-microsoft
 manager: barbkess